ftherrien/VaspGibbs/README.md

 vasp_gibbs -n [number of proc] -m [mpi executable] -v [vasp executable]
 ```

-By default `srun` and `vasp_std are used.
+By default `srun` and `vasp_std` are used.

+The thermodynamic quantities can ve found in the `VaspGibbs.out` file.

 **Under development**

-Currently working on reading the OUTCAR and computing gibbs free energy corrections.
 The features stated above should already work.
+ZPE is calculated.
+Currently working on heat capacity and entropy contributions from vibrations, rotations and translations.